 Through focused machine learning models we identify non-obvious associations that anticipate future relationships, from which researchers can develop confirmatory experiments.

-This strategy allows us to work on both first in class and best in class targets approaches within a unified framework.
+This strategy allows us to work on both first in class and best in class targets within a unified framework.

 Disease & Target